 Work arrangements have shifted to include both traditional and independent work, and so too should talent recruitment and engagement methods.
 In fact, your next top-performing worker may very likely be an independent contractor.

-The new work landscape demands a broader strategic talent management plan that integrates a dynamic mix of full-time and flexible, project-based workers.
-Below are five tips to help you build and manage a strong cloud-based talent bench.
+The new work landscape demands a broader strategic workforce management plan that integrates a dynamic mix of full-time and flexible, project-based workers.
+Below are five tips to help you build and manage a cloud-based talent pool of skilled independent workers.

 Have a defined process for assessing the performance of independent contractors and consultants.
 Allow hiring managers and other stakeholders to provide feedback on independent workers.
 Use a review process that looks beyond the deliverable to communication, organization, and expertise.